Ofgeha-Gelana/advanced-prompt/Readme.md

 | Prompt Engineering| 87.5%    | ~300ms         | 500MB      | No training required        |
 | Fine-Tuned Model  | 91.2%    | ~120ms         | 420MB      | Requires labeled dataset    |

-Detailed reports and graphs can be found in the `results/` directory.

 ---